james-world/monitoring-demo/README.md

 Prerequisits:

-- To run the load tests, jmeter should be installed
+- To run the load tests, jmeter should be installed (chocolatey: `cinst jmeter`)
-- To use the `SampleApiCalls.rest` to send manual requests, include the Visual Studio Code `REST Client` plugin.
+- To use the `SampleApiCalls.rest` to send manual requests, include the Visual Studio Code `REST Client` plugin (id: `humao.rest-client`)
 - Docker is installed

 Running the demo: